wesen/go-go-labs/cmd/apps/agent-task-sqlite/QA_GUIDE.md

 1. **Database locked errors**: Wait a moment and retry, or check for hung processes
 2. **Task not found errors**: Verify slug format is correct (project_slug/task_slug)
-3. **Agent already assigned errors**: Check agent status with `list-agents`
+3. **Agent already assigned errors**: Complete current task with `complete-task` or check agent status with `list-agents`
+4. **Task completion errors**: Ensure task is in 'in_progress' status before completing
-4. **Dependency errors**: Ensure parent tasks exist and are completed before assignment
+5. **Dependency errors**: Ensure parent tasks exist and are completed before assignment
-5. **Project mismatch errors**: Ensure agent and task belong to the same project
+6. **Project mismatch errors**: Ensure agent and task belong to the same project
-6. **Missing project parameter**: All agents must be created with --project specified
+7. **Missing project parameter**: All agents must be created with --project specified

 ### Debug Commands